brianAsimba/MachineLearningblog/_posts/2012-05-22-Introduction-post.md

 We represent the hypotheses as:
 \\[h_\theta(x)={\theta_0} + {\theta_1 x}\\]

 Most of you would remember this equation is similar to y = mx + C, which is the equation of a straight line.
 This is the simplest type pf algorithm to start with.
 Later on we will move to algorith equations with more that none feature as well non-linear fuctions.
+In this equation \\(\theta\\) are called paramteters and x is the feature.

+# **Cost function**
+Cost function is the error that